1092772959/CSGY_6083_Database/README.md

 1. There are multi-level(equal to or more than 2) hierachies of topics.
 2. The level of each user will not be updated immediately after he/she posts a new answer.
-2. User can post multiple answers to the same question.
+3. User can post multiple answers to the same question.
-2. Each question can be provided with only one topic when posted.
+4. Each question can be provided with one topic when posted.
-2. Each topic may have only one direct parent topic.
+5. Each topic may have one direct parent topic.
-2. User may post answer to their own question.
-2. User should only like the answer for one time.